Conscription in Australia: World War II

 In 1939, at the start of World War II, all unmarried men aged 21 were to be called up for three months' military training.
 The men could serve only in Australia or its territories.
 Conscription was effectively introduced in mid-1942, when all men aged 18–35 and single men aged 35–45 were required to join the Citizen Military Forces (CMF).
 Volunteers with the Australian Imperial Force (AIF) scorned CMF conscripts as "chocolate soldiers", or "chockos", because they were believed to melt under the conditions of battle, or it might be an allusion to George Bernard Shaw's Arms and the Man in which Bluntschli filled his backpack with chocolate bars, rather than ammunition.
 However, several CMF Militia units fought under difficult conditions, suffered extremely high casualties in 1942 and slowed the Japanese advance on the Kokoda Track in New Guinea, then an Australian territory.

 The Papuan campaign of 1942 led to a significant reform in the composition of the Australian Army.
 During the campaign, the restriction banning CMF personnel from serving outside Australian territory hampered military planning and caused tensions between the AIF and CMF.
 In late 1942 and early 1943, Prime Minister John Curtin overcame opposition within the Australian Labor Party to extending the geographic boundaries in which conscripts could serve to include most of the South West Pacific, and the necessary legislation was passed in January 1943.
 The 11th Brigade was the only CMF formation to serve outside Australian territory, however, when it formed part of Merauke Force in the Dutch East Indies in 1943 and 1944.

 Korean War

 In 1951, during the Korean War, national service was introduced under the National Service Act 1951.
 All Australian males aged 18 had to register for 176 days training (99 days full-time) and two years in the CMF.
-Later, the obligation was 140 days of training (77 days full-time) and three years of service in the CMF.
-The regular military forces were kept as voluntary.
-In 1957, the system was changed to emphasise skill rather than numbers.
-The system was ended in 1959.
+Later, the obligation was 140 days of training (77 days full-time) and three years' service in the CMF.
+In 1957 the system was changed to emphasise skill rather than numbers, then ended in 1959.
+The regular military forces remained voluntary.